Canterbury Christ Church University

 Canterbury Christ Church is a modern, dynamic and innovative university, supporting students to gain an outstanding education and enjoy an excellent student experience.

-A multi-campus university with our main site in the vibrant, world-famous city of Canterbury, we have 16,200 students studying a wide range of courses across Kent and Medway, in Arts and Humanities, Education, Health, and Social and Applied Sciences.
+A multi-campus University with our main site in the vibrant, world-famous city of Canterbury, we have 15,000 students studying a wide range of courses across Kent and Medway, in Arts and Humanities, Education, Health, and Social and Applied Sciences.

 We have ambitious and exciting plans for the future with a £150 million campus redevelopment, alongside a significant expansion of teaching, research and facilities in the sciences.
 We will be inspiring a new generation of engineers with the introduction of courses that respond to real-world opportunities and nurture creativity and a talent for problem solving.

-Employers and industry leaders are working with us to develop a range of dynamic courses, research opportunities and new facilities – including a new building for 2020 on our main Canterbury site, and regional centres of excellence co-located with engineering and technology businesses.
+Employers and industry leaders are working with us to develop a range of dynamic courses, research opportunities and new facilities – including a new building for the 2020/ 21 academic year on our main Canterbury site, and regional centres of excellence co-located with engineering and technology businesses.

 To meet the needs of employers now and in the future, we have also designed and created a range of Higher and Degree Apprenticeships, offering school leavers another route into higher education.

-Our extensive investment in STEMM also includes the creation of Kent and Medway’s first-ever medical school, in partnership with the University of Kent, to respond to the regional demand for doctors.
+Our extensive investment in STEMM also includes the creation of the new Kent and Medway Medical School, in partnership with the University of Kent, to respond to the regional demand for doctors.

-A stunning arts facility is also new for 2018, offering a wide range of new and successfully established courses to promote careers in the creative and digital industries.
+Christ Church also opened an award-winning creative arts facility in 2019, offering a wide range of new and successfully established courses to promote careers in the creative and digital industries.

 What projects / schemes / initiatives to support women’s recruitment, retention and progression in STEM are Canterbury Christ Church University involved in?